Chalarangelo/30-seconds-of-code/content/snippets/js/s/map-string.md

 ---
+title: Apply a mapping function to each character in a JavaScript string
-title: Map string
+shortTitle: Map string
-type: snippet
+type: tip
 language: javascript
 tags: [string]
 cover: budapest-palace
+excerpt: Learn how to replicate the behavior of `Array.prototype.map()` for strings.
-dateModified: 2020-10-21
+dateModified: 2024-02-27
 ---

-Creates a new string with the results of calling a provided function on every character in the given string.

-- Use `String.prototype.split()` and `Array.prototype.map()` to call the provided function, `fn`, for each character in `str`.
-- Use `Array.prototype.join()` to recombine the array of characters into a string.
+Ever wished `Array.prototype.map()` worked on strings?
+Well, it doesn't, but you can easily replicate its behavior.
+As strings can easily be turned into arrays and back, you only need to take care of the mapping function and the arguments it receives.

-- The callback function, `fn`, takes three arguments (the current character, the index of the current character and the string `mapString` was called upon).
+When working with arrays, the mapping function expects three arguments - the current element, the index of the current element and the array itself.
+When working with strings, the mapping function should expect the current character, the index of the current character and the string itself.
+This, in fact, is the only part that requires special attention.

+For the rest of the process, you can simply use `String.prototype.split()` to **turn the string into an array**.
+Then, use `Array.prototype.map()` to **apply the mapping function to each character**, taking extra care to pass the correct arguments.
+Finally, use `Array.prototype.join()` to **turn the array back into a string**.

 ```js
 const mapString = (str, fn) =>